ekibun/flutter_qjs/README.md

 ## Feature

 This plugin is a simple js engine for flutter using the `quickjs` project with `dart:ffi`.
-Plugin currently supports Windows, Linux, and Android.
+Plugin currently supports all the platforms except web!

 Event loop of `FlutterQjs` should be implemented by calling `FlutterQjs.dispatch()`.

-ES6 module with `import` function is supported and can manage in dart with `setModuleHandler`.
+ES6 module with `import` function is supported and can be managed in dart with `setModuleHandler`.

 A global function `convert` is presented to invoke dart function.
-Data convertion between dart and js are implemented as follow:
+Data conversion between dart and js are implemented as follow:

 | dart | js |
 | --- | --- |